satishkumar1221/IOT_Automation-/README.md

    different sections of the memory for TM4C123.Planning to do that by next release.

 4. Working on LLD's and planning to complete it by the 15 of mext month.

+5. The code only builds in code composer studio and semaphore compiler configuration not done yet.